alexdmiller/shape-mapper/docs/tutorial-getting-started.md

 [picture of box]

-1. In order to model our box in code, we'll need to measure the size of the physical box.
+In order to model our box in code, we'll need to measure the size of the physical box.
 Our box is [measurements].

+[picture of measuring]

+## Write code

 1. Create a new Processing sketch and import the Shape Mapper library, as well as the Processing [PShape](https://processing.org/tutorials/pshape) class:

     ```